VMFA Child Protective Guidelines

 We define children as persons under 18 years of age.
 Children less than 13 years of age are regarded as needing a higher degree of protection than those ages 13 and above.

-The primary responsibility for a child’s welfare at VMFA rests with the supervising adult when the child in NOT under the supervision of a VMFA staff member.
+The primary responsibility for a child’s welfare at VMFA rests with the supervising adult when the child is NOT under the supervision of a VMFA staff member.

 VMFA Employees, Adjunct Faculty, Contract Staff, Volunteers, and Interns Code of Conduct

-VMFA staff, contract instructors, volunteers, and interns who are recruited to work directly with children are selected with care and caution and are required to submit to a legal background check through USA Background, Inc. All employees will be subject to a satisfactory background check, which will include a search of all available sexual offender databases, employer/personal reference, and a standard probationary period.
+VMFA staff, contract instructors, volunteers, and interns, over the age of 18, who are recruited to work directly with children are selected with care and caution and are required to submit to a legal background check through USA Background, Inc. All employees will be subject to a satisfactory background check, which will include a search of all available sexual offender databases, employer/personal reference, and a standard probationary period.

 • Staff members are required to be good role models and maintain a professional demeanor at all times.